BeastKng/Flash-Fingers-Proj3ct-X-/README.md

 Project page: https://github.com/BeastKng/Flash-Fingers-Proj3ct-X-

-Instructions for use (allowable actions): WIll be updated during the course of the project.
+Instructions for use (allowable actions): WIll be updated during the course of the project, but  these including downloading files that one needs to play the game and them being in the same folder alonside the game itself.

 Tools used: [List and describe any .NET libraries or external tools that you imported for use in your project]